ekito-station/compass-ruler-privacy-policy/README.md

-# compass-ruler-privacy-policy
+# "Compass Ruler" Privacy Policy
-Privacy Policy of "Compass Ruler."
+This repository maintains a website that describes the privacy policy of the application "Compass Ruler."